marcoslourinho/mmartan-view/README.md

 git clone https://github.com/marcoslourinho/mmartan-api.git
 ````

-## Local configuration
+### `Local configuration`

-Follow the instructions to config and install on your local machine
+Follow the instructions to config and install on your local machine:

-### `Database Settings`
+## Database Settings

 1. Access [https://mlab.com/](https://mlab.com/) and create a account.
 2. Create a new free enviroment **mmartan**.
 3. Create a new collection **products**.
 4. Access users option and add a new database user.
-5. Access *mmartan-api/src/config/.env* and set your enviroment variables
+5. Access **mmartan-api/src/config/.env** and set your enviroment variables

 Access your initial seeds in API Project